diffpy/diffpy.utils/README.rst

 The preferred method is to use Anaconda Python and install from the "diffpy" channel of Anaconda packages ::

-   conda config --add channels diffpy conda install diffpy.utils
+   conda config --add channels conda-forge conda install diffpy.utils

-Another option is to use ``easy_install`` to download and install the latest release from `Python Package Index <https://pypi.python.org>`_ ::
+Another option is to use ``pip`` to download and install the latest release from `Python Package Index <https://pypi.python.org>`_ ::

-   easy_install diffpy.utils
+   pip install diffpy.utils

 If you prefer to install from sources, obtain the source archive and run ::